 As one of Britain’s foremost tea merchants, it is not surprising that Fortnum’s own story and the history of tea in Britain are closely entwined.
-Tea first arrived here in the 17th century; but to find the beginning of the story, we must first go back thousands of years to a tea bush in China.

 The story of tea is said to have begun in China in 2737BC, when some leaves from a tea bush blew into a pot of hot water being boiled for the Chinese emperor Shen Nung.
 The emperor was a scholar and a herbalist and decided to try the brew – and so, according to the legend, tea was born.
 There are other stories that claim to explain the origins of tea – but as we cannot know for sure, this seems a plausible place to start.